twcc/man-vip/GD-VCS-main _en.md

 <i class="fa fa-exclamation-triangle fa-20" aria-hidden="true"></i> **Important：**
 - When you **stop** an instance, the following happens:
     - We remove the instance from the host, and deallocate the resources.
     - The RAM is erased.
-The data in boot volume (100 GB) and additional volumes id kept.
+The data in boot disk (100 GB) and data disk is kept.
     - Instance state transitions: `Ready` >`Stopping` >`Stopped`

 - When you **start** an instance, the following happens: